 The bacteria that cause typhoid fever spread through contaminated food or water and occasionally through direct contact with someone who is infected.
 In developing nations, where typhoid fever is established (endemic), most cases result from contaminated drinking water and poor sanitation.
 The majority of people in industrialized countries pick up typhoid bacteria while traveling and spread it to others through the fecal-oral route.

 This means that Salmonella typhi is passed in the feces and sometimes in the urine of infected people.
 You can contract the infection if you eat food handled by someone with typhoid fever who hasn't washed carefully after using the toilet.
 You can also become infected by drinking water contaminated with the bacteria.

 Even after treatment with antibiotics, a small number of people who recover from typhoid fever continue to harbor the bacteria in their intestinal tracts or gallbladders, often for years.
 These people, called chronic carriers, shed the bacteria in their feces and are capable of infecting others, although they no longer have signs or symptoms of the disease themselves.

 Typhoid fever remains a serious worldwide threat — especially in the developing world — affecting an estimated 26 million or more people each year.
-The disease is endemic in India, Southeast Asia, Africa, South America and many other areas.
+The disease is established (endemic) in India, Southeast Asia, Africa, South America and many other areas.